 For children born after January 1st, 2010, additional quarters for adoption and child-rearing can be shared between the parents.
 Indeed, the parents can determine who accrues the additional quarters or how the additional quarters will be shared within a 6-month period following the 4th anniversary of the child's birth or adoption.

-Salaried workers in agriculture who began working at a very early age may be eligible for the early retirement program for members with a long career, which entitles them to a basic pension with no rate reduction.
+Salaried workers in agriculture who began working at an early age may be eligible for the early retirement program for members with a long career, which entitles them to a basic pension with no rate reduction.

-Members who began working before age 16, 17, or 20 may be eligible to retire before age 60 if both of the following requirements are met:
+Members who began working before age 16, 17, or 20 may be eligible to retire before or from age 60 if both of the following requirements are met: